albrow/zoom/README.md

 }
 ```

-Note that in the above code, we didn't need to use the NewPerson constructor or instantiate the zoom.Model
+Note that in the above code, we didn't need to use the NewPerson constructor or instantiate the anonymous
-anonymous field.
-Just pass in an empty struct of any registered type.
+Model field.
+For ScanById, you can just pass in an empty struct of any registered type.

-To retrieve a list of all persons use zoom.FindAll().
-Like FindById() the return type is []interface{}.
+To retrieve a list of all persons use zoom.FindAll.
+Like FindById the return type is []interface{}.
 If you want an array or slice of *Person, you need to type assert each element individually.

 ``` go